View on GitHub

 pip install -r requirements.txt

-Get started now with minimal configuration!
+Get started immediately with minimal setup!
 It works with just one line in a TOML file:

 1. Create a configuration file (config.toml):